Walheimat/wal-emacs/README.md

             (add-hook 'after-init-hook #'rehydrate-scratch)
             (add-hook 'kill-emacs-hook #'persist-scratch)

-4. MELPA
+3. Package Archives

-    Add MELPA to our package archives.
+    Add MELPA and org-mode to our package archives.
-    We'll be getting most (if not all) packages from there.
+    We'll be getting most (if not all) packages from the prior.

         (require 'package)
         (let* ((no-ssl (and (memq system-type '(windows-nt ms-dos)) (not (gnutls-available-p))))
         	 (proto (if no-ssl "http" "https")))
          (when no-ssl (warn "\
            Your version of Emacs does not support SSL connections, which is unsafe because it allows man-in-the-middle attacks.
            There are two things you can do about this warning:
            1. Install an Emacs version that does support SSL and be safe.
            2. Remove this warning from your init file so you won't see it again."))
-          (add-to-list 'package-archives (cons "melpa" (concat proto "://melpa.org/packages/")) t) ;; Comment/uncomment this line to enable MELPA Stable if desired.
+          (add-to-list 'package-archives (cons "melpa" (concat proto "://melpa.org/packages/")) t) (add-to-list 'package-archives '("org" . "https://orgmode.org/elpa/") t)
+          ;; Comment/uncomment this line to enable MELPA Stable if desired.
 See `package-archive-priorities` ;; and `package-pinned-packages`.
 Most users will not need or want to do this.
           ;;(add-to-list 'package-archives (cons "melpa-stable" (concat proto "://stable.melpa.org/packages/")) t) )
         (setq package-pinned-packages '())
         (package-initialize)

+4. Lisp extensions

+    We need dash.

+        ;; we need dash for the upcoming loop
+        (unless (package-installed-p 'dash)
+          (condition-case nil
+            (package-install 'dash)
+            (error (package-refresh-contents)
+        	   (package-install 'dash))))
+        (require 'dash)

 5. Dependencies